gwaredd/YamlDataAsset/README.md

 ### __uclass

-As a convenience, you set the class type as a `__uclass` property at the top of the file, to let the plugin know the class to use.
-This will mean there is no need to bring up the dialog box.
+You can put `__uclass` property at the top of the file, to let the plugin know the class to use.
+If it exists it will not bring up the dialog box to choose from.
 For example:

 ```yaml
 __uclass: MyDataAsset